My Crown is Loose - What's Going On?

-While a properly placed dental crowns is quite durable and can last for as long as ten to twenty years with proper care, certain problems can develop over time.
+While properly placed dental crowns are quite durable and can last for as long as ten to twenty years with proper care, certain problems can develop over time.
 Crowns can become loose or even fall off for a number of reasons.
 If you have a crown that looks worn or is coming loose, you may wonder what’s going on.
 Here’s a list of common reasons why your crown may be failing:

 Old, Worn Cement

 The cement that is used to hold your crown in place is extremely durable and designed to withstand many years of use.
 But it can degrade over time, causing the crown to loosen and possibly fall out.

 If this happens, Dr. Kaplansky will check the underlying structure of your tooth to make sure it’s healthy.
 If so, we may be able to cement the crown back in place.

 Even though the crowns itself cannot develop decay, the tooth below the crown can.
 The most common place for decay to develop is near the gumline where the tooth and crown meet.
 Depending on the extent of the decay we may or may not be able to salvage the crown.